LLNL/Sina/python/docs/source/mnoda.rst

 Complete, Empty Document
 ------------------------

-For convenience, below is an empty Mnoda document with all Relationship and generic Record fields represented.
+For convenience, below is a Mnoda document template with Relationship and generic Record fields represented.
 Note that :code:`datum_name` should be replaced by the actual name of the datum (such as "density" or "max_volume").